Prince Edward, Duke of Kent and Strathearn

+Edward lived in Lower Canada and Nova Scotia from 1791 to 1800, where he served as commander-in-chief of British forces in the Maritime Provinces of North America.
+He was the first British prince to enter the United States following its recognition of independence in 1783, travelling on foot to Boston from Lower Canada in 1794.

-Prince Edward was created Duke of Kent and Strathearn and Earl of Dublin on 23 April 1799 and, a few weeks later, appointed a General and commander-in-chief of British forces in the Maritime Provinces of North America.
-On 23 March 1802, he was appointed Governor of Gibraltar and nominally retained that post until his death.
-The Duke was appointed Field-Marshal of the Forces on 3 September 1805.
+He was created Duke of Kent and Strathearn and Earl of Dublin on 23 April 1799, and shortly thereafter appointed a General.
+On 23 March 1802, he became Governor of Gibraltar, a post he nominally held until his death.
+He was promoted to Field-Marshal of the Forces on 3 September 1805.

-Edward was the first member of the royal family to live in North America for more than a short visit (1791–1800) and, in 1794, the first prince to enter the United States (travelling to Boston on foot from Lower Canada) after independence.
-He is credited with the first use, on 27 June 1792, of the term Canadian to mean both French and English settlers in Upper and Lower Canada.
-The Prince used the term in an effort to quell a riot between the two groups at a polling station in Charlesbourg, Lower Canada.
-In the 21st century, he has been styled the "Father of the Canadian Crown" for his impact on the development of Canada.

 Early life

-Prince Edward was born on 2 November 1767.
-His parents were the reigning British monarch, George III, and Charlotte of Mecklenburg-Strelitz.

-He was fourth in the line of succession to the throne.
-He was named after his paternal uncle, the Duke of York and Albany, who had died several weeks earlier and was buried at Westminster Abbey the day before Edward's birth.
+Edward was born on 2 November 1767 to King George III and Queen Charlotte.
+He was fourth in the line of succession to the British throne.
+He was named after his uncle Prince Edward, Duke of York and Albany, who had died several weeks earlier and was buried at Westminster Abbey the day before Edward's birth.

-Prince Edward was baptised on 30 November 1767; his godparents were the Hereditary Prince of Brunswick-Lüneburg (his paternal uncle by marriage, for whom the Earl of Hertford, Lord Chamberlain, stood proxy), Duke Charles of Mecklenburg-Strelitz (his maternal uncle, for whom the Earl of Huntingdon, Groom of the Stole, stood proxy), the Hereditary Princess of Brunswick-Wolfenbüttel (his paternal aunt, who was represented by a proxy) and the Landgravine of Hesse-Kassel (his paternal grandfather's sister, for whom the Duchess of Argyll, Lady of the Bedchamber to the Queen, stood proxy).
+Edward was baptised on 30 November 1767; his godparents were the Hereditary Prince of Brunswick-Lüneburg (his paternal uncle by marriage, for whom the Earl of Hertford, Lord Chamberlain, stood proxy), Duke Charles of Mecklenburg-Strelitz (his maternal uncle, for whom the Earl of Huntingdon, Groom of the Stole, stood proxy), the Hereditary Princess of Brunswick-Wolfenbüttel (his paternal aunt, who was represented by a proxy) and the Landgravine of Hesse-Kassel (his paternal grandfather's sister, for whom Elizabeth, Marchioness of Lorne, Lady of the Bedchamber to the Queen, stood proxy).
+As a child he was tutored by John Fisher.

 Military career

 Army

 The Prince began his military training in the Electorate of Hanover in 1785.
 King George III intended to send him to the University of Göttingen, but decided against it upon the advice of the Duke of York.
-Instead, Edward went to Lüneburg and later Hanover, accompanied by his German tutor, Baron Wangenheim.
+Instead, Edward went to Lüneburg and later Hanover, accompanied by his German tutor, Lieutenant Colonel George von Wangenheim, Baron Wangenheim.
 On 30 May 1786, he was appointed a brevet colonel in the British Army.
 From 1788 to 1789, he completed his education in Geneva.
 On 5 August 1789, aged 22, he became a mason in L'Union, the most important Genevan masonic lodge in the 19th century.

 In 1789, he was appointed colonel of the 7th Regiment of Foot (Royal Fusiliers).
 In 1790, he returned home without leave and, in disgrace, was sent off to Gibraltar as an ordinary officer.
-He was joined from Marseilles by Madame de Saint-Laurent.
+He was joined from Marseilles by his mistress Madame de Saint-Laurent.